 But since taking up blogging, I now keep notes of stuff that could be useful to turn into a post, similar to journaling (in a way), but on a note app on my phone, rather than handwriting something.
 Inspiration can pop-up at any time, so using an app on my phone is far more useful.

 Writing has always been a love-hate relationship with me, because I can barely read my own handwriting, due to how I tried to cope with my dyslexia (My Life Before My Dyslexia Diagnosis and How Being Diagnosed With Dyslexia Changed My Life).
 My terrible handwriting is only made worse by my inability to spell, meaning I often have no idea what I’ve written if I’ve written it by hand.
-Thus, going digital means my grammar and spelling is better, plus it means I can easily read what I’ve written.
+Thus, going digital means my grammar and spelling are better, plus it means I can easily read what I’ve written.

 Benefits Of Digital Journaling